Skip to main content

 Step 3: Write main.lua

-Create plugins/effect.my_first_effect/main.lua:
+Create import/plugin-dev/effect.my_first_effect/main.lua:

 local plugin = {}